In today's economy, is it better to buy a home or rent?

 When you Rent, you have:

-· Low upfront costs: You will need a security deposit and first month’s rent to move in which is much less than a down payment, closing costs and other fees that come with buying a home.
+Low upfront costs: You may only need a security deposit and first month’s rent to move in, which is typically far less than a down payment, closing costs, and other expenses associated with buying a home.

-· Stable expenses: Yes, you rent can go up, but you won’t have the burden of big expenses like replacing a roof.
+More predictable expenses: Yes, your rent can go up, but you won’t have the burden of big expenses like replacing a roof.
 Also, you are not subject to increases in property taxes, homeowners’ insurance (although you should have renters’ insurance), and HOA dues.

 The downside?

-· Renting is paying for shelter.
-You are technically paying for a service.
-Unlike with buying a home, you are not building an asset which directly ties to building wealth.
+Renting is technically paying for shelter.
+You are paying for a service.
+Unlike with buying a home, you are not building an asset which can contribute to long-term wealth building.

 What does this all really mean?

 In today’s economy, the timeline for building equity is much slower than it was during the early 2020s when interest rates were low.
-These higher rates mean up to 80% of your mortgage payment goes toward interest, not principal.
+With higher interest rates, a larger portion of your early mortgage payments may go toward interest rather than principal.

-If you have a 6.1% mortgage rate, you do not begin paying more toward your principal until upwards of year 19.
-This means if you sell the home with the first 5-7 years, the majority of your monthly payment have gone towards interest, leaving you with only your down payment and any appreciation of the value of your home, which again, values are stagnant today.
+For example, with a 6.1% mortgage rate, it may take many years before a larger portion of your payment begins going toward principal rather than interest.
+This means if you sell the home within the first 5–7 years, the majority of your monthly payments have gone toward interest, leaving you with only your down payment and any appreciation of the value of your home, which again, values are stagnant today.

-If you are not sure how long you want to stay in your home, have limited funds, prioritize having financial flexibility, and prefer a “hassle-free” lifestyle without homeowner responsibilities renting is the better option right now.
+If you are unsure how long you want to stay in one place, have limited funds, prioritize flexibility, or prefer a lower-maintenance lifestyle without homeowner responsibilities, renting may be the better option right now.